-LOCs’ committee members can access all the pathways’ supporting documents by logging in to the members area found at the bottom of this page first and then navigating to the required service (does not automatically takes you there.)
+LOCs’ committee members can access all the pathways’ supporting documents by firstly logging in to the members area found at the bottom of this page and then navigating to the required service (does not automatically take you there.)

 NHS Commissioners can access these documents by contacting their Local Optical Committee who can provide you with the required information.